 We’re Paranoid about Protecting Our Online Privacy, But Not Enough to Give-Up Google

 A recent poll conducted by USA TODAY and Gallup showed that 70% of Facebook and 52% of Google users are concerned about Internet privacy.
-Even more convincing was Consumer Watchdog’s 2010 survey.
-When asked the question, “Is it important to have more online privacy laws that protect your personal information?”
-90% of respondents answered, “Yes!”
-Out of the Watchdog respondents, 86% said they favored a single-click “make me anonymous button” on browsers like Google, Safari and Chrome.
+Consumer Watchdog’s 2010 survey was even more convincing.
+When asked: “Is it important to have more online privacy laws that protect your personal information?”
+90% of respondents answered “Yes!”
+Out of the Watchdog respondents, 86% said they favored a single-click “make me anonymous button” on browsers like Google, Safari, and Chrome.

-Are We Not Paranoid Enough?
+Are We Paranoid Enough?
 Recent Privacy Breaches Raise Cause for Great Online Privacy Concerns

-Take, for example, two recent corporate privacy breaches: Google’s latest foot-bullet dubbed the Wi-Spy Scandal and Sony’s PlayStation Network debacle.
+Take, for example, two recent corporate privacy breaches: Google’s Wi-Spy Scandal and Sony’s PlayStation Network debacle.